jax-ml/jax/docs/tutorials/jit-compilation.md

 g_inner_jitted(10, 20)
 ```

+## Marking arguments as static

-If we really need to JIT a function that has a condition on the value of an input, we can tell JAX to help itself to a less abstract tracer for a particular input by specifying `static_argnums` or `static_argnames`.
-The cost of this is that the resulting jaxpr is less flexible, so JAX will have to re-compile the function for every new value of the specified static input.
-It is only a good strategy if the function is guaranteed to get limited different values.
+If we really need to JIT-compile a function that has a condition on the value of an input, we can tell JAX to help itself to a less abstract tracer for a particular input by specifying `static_argnums` or `static_argnames`.
+The cost of this is that the resulting jaxpr and compiled artifact depends on the particular value passed, and so JAX will have to re-compile the function for every new value of the specified static input.
+It is only a good strategy if the function is guaranteed to see a limited set of static values.

 ```{code-cell}
 f_jit_correct = jax.jit(f, static_argnums=0)